altruistcoder/Data-Structures/README.md

 * [Anti-Clockwise Rotation of Array by 90 ](https://github.com/altruistcoder/Data-Structures/blob/master/90_degree_rotate_matrix.cpp):

-  C++Code for rotating the elements of the matrix by 90 degrees in anti-clockwise direction.
+  C++ Code for rotating the elements of the matrix by 90 degrees in anti-clockwise direction.